Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: Introduction

-Motivated by the above, in this paper, we study the IRS-user association design for the downlink communication in a multi-IRS aided wireless network, as shown in Fig.\,\ref{IRS_Assoc}.
-The average SINR of each user is first derived in closed-form by taking into account the effects of both passive beamforming by associated IRSs and random scattering by non-associated IRSs.
-Accordingly, we formulate two SINR balancing problems to maximize the minimum SINR among all users in the network (referred to as the network common SINR) by optimizing the IRS-user associations without and with BS power control, respectively.
-Performance analysis is also provided to characterize the scaling behavior of user SINRs with respect to (w.r.t.) the increasing number of reflecting elements per IRS, denoted by $M$, to draw useful insights.
-It is shown that when at least one IRS is associated with each user to exploit the passive beamforming gain, its average SINR linearly increases with $M$ even in the interference-limited regime.
-However, if there is no IRS associated with the user (i.e., its received signals from all IRSs are randomly scattered), its SINR is severely limited by the multi-user interference as in the conventional network without IRS, regardless of $M$.
-Based on this result, we further characterize the conditions on $M$ under which the maximum network common SINR in the considered multi-IRS aided network is ensured to be higher than that in the conventional wireless network without IRS, for both SINR balancing problems with or without BS power control.
-Furthermore, as the formulated SINR balancing problems are non-convex mixed-integer nonlinear programming (MINLP), they are difficult to solve in general.
-Although a full enumeration over all IRS-user associations is able to solve them optimally, the required complexity is prohibitive in practice with a large number of IRSs/users.
-Moreover, the commonly used alternating optimization (AO) approach for alternately solving one of the BS power control and IRS-user associations with the other being fixed, is shown to be ineffective for our formulated problems due to an early-termination issue.
-To tackle the above difficulties, we propose an optimal solution for the case without BS power control by reformulating the problem into an equivalent mixed-integer linear programming (MILP) and solving it via the branch-and-bound (BB) method.
-In addition, suboptimal but low-complexity solutions to both problems are proposed by iteratively switching the IRS association among users, which can overcome the early-termination issue with AO.
-Numerical results verify our performance analysis and also demonstrate that the two proposed suboptimal solutions perform nearly optimal and also significantly outperform some heuristic schemes.
-Moreover, it is revealed that the IRS-user associations in general have different effects on the achievable network common SINR with versus without BS power control.
+Motivated by the above, in this paper, we study the IRS-user association design for the downlink communication in a multi-IRS aided multi-antenna wireless network, as shown in Fig.\,\ref{IRS_Assoc}.
+Each BS serves its associated user by applying the maximum ratio transmission (MRT) precoding.
+Our main contributions are summarized as follows. \begin{itemize} \item First, a tractable lower bound of the average received SINR of each user, termed average-signal-to-average-interference-plus-noise ratio (ASAINR), is derived in closed-form by taking into account the effects of MRT by its associated BS, passive beamforming by associated IRSs, and random scattering by non-associated IRSs.
+Accordingly, we formulate two ASAINR balancing problems to maximize the minimum ASAINR among all users in the network (referred to as the network common ASAINR) by optimizing the IRS-user associations without and with BS power control, respectively.
+Performance analysis is also provided to characterize the scaling behavior of user ASAINRs with respect to (w.r.t.) the increasing number of reflecting elements per IRS, denoted by $M$, to draw useful insights.
+It is shown that when at least one IRS is associated with each user to exploit the passive beamforming gain, its ASAINR linearly increases with $M$ even in the interference-limited regime.
+However, if there is no IRS associated with the user (i.e., its received signals from all IRSs are randomly scattered), its ASAINR is severely limited by the multi-user interference as in the conventional network without IRS, regardless of $M$.
+Based on this result, we further characterize the conditions on $M$ under which the maximum network common ASAINR in the considered multi-IRS aided network is ensured to be higher than that in the conventional wireless network without IRS, for both ASAINR balancing problems with or without BS power control.